liaoyunkun/ZAP/README.md

 ### Description

-The ZAP core is a 10 stage pipelined processor for FPGA with the following specifications:
+The ZAP processor is a 10 stage pipelined processor for FPGA with support for cache and MMU (v4 compliant).

 #### Specifications